 It's obviously an approximation to put the unperturbed wave on the right, and can be refined by putting the newly solved wave, plus scattering, there.
 Repeating this process is called "perturbation theory".
 The first correction alone, with the unperturbed field on the right, was first used by Lord Rayleigh.
 It was reinvented when quantum mechanics came along, and is now called the Born approximation.

-Jackson applies this to the dielectric sphere, it gives the previously found result in the low frequency limit, and for forward scattering at all frequencies.
+Jackson applies this to the dielectric sphere: it gives the previously found result in the low frequency limit, and for forward scattering at all frequencies.

 Now for the blue sky.
 Assume that individual molecules, located at have dipole moments then the differential cross section, adapting our previous result for dipole moment induced in a sphere by an electric field, is